zalando/opentracing-toolbox/README.md

 The `TracerAutoConfiguration` will automatically pick up any `TraceListener` bound in the application context.

+## Known Issues

+Hystrix timeouts don't preserve the thread-local traces and applications get stuck.
+Please follow [Netflix/Hystrix#1767](https://github.com/Netflix/Hystrix/issues/1767) for more details.
+The only known viable workaround for now is to downgrade Hystrix at least to version 1.5.11.

 ## Getting Help with Tracer

 If you have questions, concerns, bug reports, etc., please file an issue in this repository's [Issue Tracker](../../issues).